thoughtbot/maintaining-open-source-projects/book/02-community.md

 your community become users of your projects, and helping them help you.

 Any kind of participation is useful to your nascent project.
-You can see where people struggle, why do they struggle, and what you could improve in your software or documentation to make the onboarding process smoother.
+You can see where people struggle, why they struggle, and what you could improve in your software or documentation to make the onboarding process smoother.
 In the early stages each interaction should be celebrated: your project is getting validated.

 When the project gets popular, participation starts to be more of a liability.
-Feature requests, help requests, bug reports, and patches land all in your inbox, and it can get tough to manage.
-You may even feel guilty about not responding to people timely as before.
+Feature requests, help requests, bug reports, and patches all land in your inbox, and it can get tough to manage.
+You may even feel guilty about not responding to people as timely as you could before.
 I believe this is a nice problem to have, a problem nonetheless.

 Many users start to use the issue tracker for questions around implementation